lite16/SummerTechMods/mods/dependancies/README.md

-# librarie and dependancies that are needed for the mods to run
+libraries and dependancies that are needed for the mods to run

-# pretty self explanatory
+pretty self explanatory